IdkwhatImD0ing/MakeMeLunch/README.md

 • learning next.js in one day with no prior knowledge on js, html, and react

-• figuring out api calls in next.js and how to parse them
+• figuring out Api calls in next.js and how to parse them

 • troubles with fast refresh, must reboot app to see changes

 • incorporating firebase and spoonacular api into project

-• Hackathon only lasted for one day so big time crunch
+• Hackathon only lasted for one day so a big time crunch

 Example of a typical api response: